Skip to main content

 Ports The port status for interfaces on each chassis

-Ports Currently only supports the status of ports for the active unit.
+Ports currently only supports the status of ports for the active unit.

-Redundancy details / Failover event log
+Redundancy Details / Failover Event Log

-Dashboard will track all HA SSO system failover's and increment the System failover's counter whenever the standby hot chassis becomes active.
+Dashboard will track all HA SSO system failovers and increment the System failovers counter whenever the standby hot chassis becomes active.
 All failover events including the failover reason code provided by IOS XE will be logged in the failover event log.

 The system failover count is tracked by dashboard when a failover is detected and may not reflect the failover count on the wireless controller.

-The APs view provides a full inventory of the access points that are currently joined to this wireless controller.
 To view the access point page click the AP name.

-The data column fields are customizable to select the data that suites your needs.
+The data column fields are customizable to select the data that suits your needs.
 Note that the serial number in this list is the Meraki Cloud ID.
 The wireless controller serial number is available with the Catalyst serial number column.

 Select the filters menu to filter the list of access points.